rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Subscriptions can be set up in two ways: either through configuration or YANG RPCs to create and manage dynamic subscriptions, which are both further described in {{ConfiguredDynamic}}.

-## Relationship to RFC 5277

-** TODO - Change to reference the new envelope format, but indicate that this doesn't change any other messages**.

-This document is intended to provide a superset of the subscription capabilities initially defined in [RFC5277].
-It is important to understand what has been reused and what has been replaced, especially when extending an existing implementation that is based on [RFC5277].
-Key relationships between these two documents include the
-following:

-- This document defines a transport-independent capability;
-  [RFC5277] is specific to NETCONF.

-- For the new operations, the data model defined in this document is used instead of the data model defined in Section 3.4 of [RFC5277].

-- The RPC operations in this document replace the operation
-  \<create-subscription\> as defined in [RFC5277], Section 4.

-- The \<notification\> message of [RFC5277], Section 4 is used.

-- The included contents of the "NETCONF" event stream are identical between this document and [RFC5277].

-- A publisher MAY implement both the Notification Management Schema and RPCs defined in [RFC5277] and this document concurrently.

-- Unlike [RFC5277], this document enables a single transport session to intermix notification messages and RPCs for different subscriptions.

 ## YANG Push Solution Overview (all from RFC 8641)